What is Immunotherapy? A Guide to Treatment, Side Effects, and Results

 Cancer vaccines are substances given to people to prevent cancer from developing, or to treat existing cancers by strengthening and optimizing the body’s immune response against the tumors.

-An example of a preventive vaccine is one that protects against infection with the human papilloma virus (HPV), which causes cervical cancer and some other cancers, including cancers of the mouth and throat.
+An example of a preventive vaccine is one that protects against infection with thehuman papilloma virus (HPV), which causes cervical cancer and some other cancers, including cancers of the mouth and throat.

-Researchers are testing experimental treatment vaccines in a variety of cancers, including:
+In addition, Dana-Farber researchers are testing experimental treatment vaccines in a variety of cancers, including:

 Monoclonal antibodies